SamWang2000/AP-CS-Classwork/Class Notes/oop.md

 Invoke: Any reference to a method by an executable statement.
 Getter methods: Often a setter is accompanied by a getter which returns the value of the private member variable.
 Setter methods: In computer science, a mutator method is a method used to control changes to a variable.
 They are also widely known as setter methods.

+A fax machine class: Objects of this class enable you to send or receive faxes.

+An audio speaker class: Receiving the literal intermation transferred from user input and then transcribed it into sound.

+A computer mouse class: Receiving the information transcribbed from the relative motion of the mouse controlled by user

+A TV remote control class:

+A dice